 The Bottom Line

-When working with your diabetic clients, keep in mind their stage in diabetes self-management and readiness to make changes.
-Continue to use carbohydrate counting as the first step in blood glucose management.
+When it comes to diabetes management, continue to use carbohydrate counting as the first step in blood glucose management.
 Remember the big picture—consider foods and meals for all of the nutrients they contain.
 And beware of food marketing tricks; the FDA does not regulate the use of claims related to GI.